Skip to main content

 Workforce Reduction and WARN Act Claims

-The August 2025 Mass Layoffs
+The August 2025 Mass Layoffs.

-PosiGen's workforce reduction was both severe and sudden:
+PosiGen's workforce reduction included:

 ElementDetail